Skip to main content

 The first bitcoin bubble was ignited by a real-world crisis.
 In March 2013, the Cyprus banking system collapsed, and citizens turned to Bitcoin to escape capital controls.

 In February 2014, Mt.
-Gox collapsed completely.
-650,000 Bitcoin (worth $344 million at the time, and $65 billion today) were "missing".
-The price crashed, and the first "crypto winter" began, with price falling as low as $230 by September, 2015.
+Gox was hacked, which caused it to collapse completely.
+650,000 Bitcoin (worth $344 million at the time, and $65 billion today) were "missing."
+The same year, Silk Road was shut down, and the seized BTC was sold off by the US Government throughout 2014.

 2015–2018: The ICO Mania

-Nevertheless, the real driver of the next bubble wasn't bitcoin.
-It was Ethereum, which launched in 2015.
+In 2017, Japan legalized Bitcoin payments.
+However, the real driver of the next Bitcoin bubble wasn't actually bitcoin.
+It was Ethereum, which was launched in 2015.

 Ethereum allowed anyone to create new tokens, sparking the Initial Coin Offering (ICO) mania.
 In 2017 alone, over 700 ICOs raised roughly $5 billion.
-Meanwhile, Bitcoin soared to $20,000!
+Meanwhile, Bitcoin price grew to over $19,000!

 2020–2021: The Everything Bubble

+However, the economic slowdown started another wave of investment.
 As governments printed trillions to support locked-down economies, institutions piled into crypto, driven by a "Fear of Missing Out" (FOMO).

 2022: The Great Unravelling

 • June 2022: The contagion spread.
-Celsius, a crypto "bank,"" froze withdrawals for 1.7 million users.
+Celsius, a crypto "bank," froze withdrawals for 1.7 million users.
 It filed for bankruptcy the following month.
 Hedge fund Three Arrows Capital defaulted on $3.5 billion in loans.

 • November 2022: The final domino fell.
 FTX, one of the world's largest and most "trusted" exchanges, imploded.
 Valued at $32 billion, it went bankrupt in 10 days, with $8 billion in customer funds missing.